 Robert O’Leary is an associate in the Project Development & Finance practice.

-His practice focuses on domestic and international project finance and project development, representing lenders, owners, developers and contractors on a variety of energy and infrastructure financings.
+His practice involves domestic and international project finance and project development.
 He focuses on the financing of energy projects and infrastructure in Latin America, representing commercial banks, multilateral and development finance institutions, and investors and sponsors in a variety of renewable energy, natural gas and transmission transactions.

 - Transelec Concesiones S.A., an affiliate of Transelec S.A., in connection with the approximately $358 million loan facility and associated interest rate hedging for the individualized portfolio construction financing of four independent transmission lines (each with a capacity of between 2x220 kV and 2x500 kV) and four associated independent substations in Chile, with Export Development Canada, KfW IPEX-Bank GmbH and MUFG Bank, Ltd. acting as mandated lead arrangers

 - BNP Paribas, Citigroup, J.P.
 Morgan, Scotiabank and SMBC Nikko, as Joint Lead Arrangers and Joint Bookrunners, in connection with a Rule 144A/Regulation S offering of $860 million 6.375% senior secured notes due 2035 issued by, and senior secured credit facilities made available to, Cometa Energía, S.A. de C.V.
 (Actis), in connection with its $1.256 billion acquisition of the InterGen portfolio of energy assets in Mexico (“M&A Deal of the Year – Latin America” by IJ Global and “Best Infrastructure Financing Deal of the Year” by LatinFinance )